How to

 Refrigerator

-They are convenient and cute and, most importantly, they live up to their compact qualifier.
-Since these small refrigerators fit easily in cramped spaces, they are ideal for small apartments, dorm rooms, office, outdoor kitchens, garages and basements.
+They are convenient and live up to their compact qualifier.
+Since these small refrigerators fit easily in cramped spaces, they are ideal for small apartments, dorm rooms, offices, outdoor kitchens, garages, and basements.
 Some have a separate freezer; others are designed to be merely beverage coolers.
 They are also ideal for extra refrigeration space.

 USEFUL TIP

-Of course, it all depends on your space constraints, your wishes and your budget.
-But rest assured that the managers of the RD Furniture appliance department have developed an unquestionable expertise over the years.
-They are committed to recommend the products that will meet your needs and to offer you at all times the best renowned brands at the best prices.
+Of course, it all depends on your space constraints, wishes, and budget.
+But rest assured that Meubles RD appliance department managers have developed unquestionable expertise over the years.
+They are committed to recommending products that will meet your needs and offering you at all times the best-renowned brands at the best prices.

 Alpha - Frigidaire - Frigidaire Gallery - GE Appliances - Moffat - Danby - LG